EXPORT

 • With DHL Paperless Trade (PLT), you can also send the required accompanying documents online to DHL Express without having to print them out and attach them to the shipment.

 Export consignments whose value exceeds EUR 1,000 or weight exceeds 1,000 kg must be declared to customs electronically.
+DHL can generally only process export declarations in the two-stage procedure, as since ATLAS-AES Release 3.0 only here is a structurally uniform ID assigned via the so-called Master Reference Number (MRN, formerly Movement Reference Number), which can be processed in an automated and standardised manner.
 We recommend that electronic declarations are always made in a two-stage procedure.

-• The two-stage procedure is mandatory for all goods subject to special surveillance (e.g. goods subject to export authorisation)
+• The two-stage procedure is mandatory for all goods subject to special surveillance (e.g. goods subject to export authorisation).
+The values of individual DHL shipments must be added together if they are sent from one sender to the same recipient in the same destination country on the same day.

 • After your shipment has been exported, you will receive an exit note via your ATLAS or IAA+ as proof for your documents.

-Export consignments whose value does not exceed EUR 1,000 or weight 1,000 kg may be declared orally/concludent to customs.
+Export consignments whose value does not exceed EUR 1,000 or weight 1,000 kg may be declared concludent to customs.

-• Registration by DHL Express directly at the export customs office where the shipment is exported.
-You hand over the commercial or pro forma invoice to us
+• Implied export by DHL Express directly at the customs office of exit at which the shipment leaves the EU.
+You hand over the commercial or pro forma invoice to us.

-• The values of individual DHL shipments must be added together (even across days) if they are part of an export contract.
-As a result, they may exceed the limit of 1,000 EUR/1,000 kg and an electronic export declaration is required
+• The values of individual DHL shipments must be added together if they are sent from one sender to the same recipient in the same destination country on the same day.
+As a result, they may exceed the limit of 1,000 EUR/1,000 kg and an electronic export declaration is required.

 • After your shipment has been exported, you will receive an export certificate for VAT purposes by Email as proof of export for your records.